 “In combination with EPAD, AMYPAD is using amyloid PET imaging to better determine individuals’ risk of developing dementia.
 It will provide crucial insights into how secondary prevention trials can improve participant selection and measurement of treatment effect using amyloid PET.”, said Isadora.

-The video of the session will shortly be available.
+The video of the session is available here.